478mkharb/devops-learning/Interview/Docker.md

 the container uses the host's network namespace rather than the normal isolated container network namespace.

 This reduces network isolation and should be used deliberately.
+Normal `-p` host-port publishing is not used with host networking because the container shares the host network namespace.

 ---